sealed trait Result[+E, +T] extends Any

 An alias of err for consistency with Scala naming (

-suffix required for disambiguation) - def toSeq: Seq[T]
+Errsuffix required for disambiguation) - def toSeq: Seq[T]

 Returns a

-value if it exists or an emptySeq
+Seqcontaining theOkvalue if it exists or an emptySeqif this is aErr.Returns a

-value if it exists or an emptySeq
+Seqcontaining theOkvalue if it exists or an emptySeqif this is aErr.Examples

 >>> Ok(12).toSeq == Seq(12) true >>> Err(12).toSeq == Seq() true